osmandapp/web/main/docs/user/personal/global-settings.md

 ### Map rendering engine

-The Android version of OsmAnd can use the standard first version of rendering or the second version of OpenGL. **Version 1** is recommended for low-performance or outdated devices.
+The Android version of OsmAnd can use the standard first version of rendering or the second version named OpenGL. **Version 1** is recommended for low-performance or outdated devices.
 **Version 2** is a fast rendering engine and provides features such as a [2.5D](../personal/profiles.md#appearance) where you can change the angle of view to get a 3D view.
 Version 2 is only available for OsmAnd 4.3 and the following versions, and also as a test mode for OsmAnd 4.2.
 The OsmAnd app for the iOS version only uses the OpenGL rendering engine.